Is Gun Ownership High in Switzerland?

 Summary of Gun Ownership in Switzerland

 - Gun ownership is high in Switzerland, at approximately .25 – .5 guns per person.
-About 25-30% of Swiss citizens own non-hunting weapons.
+About 25-30% of Swiss citizens own non-hunting weapons (26% according to the Small Arms survey noted above).
 It is estimated that many more own hunting weapons or unregistered weapons.
 This is sometimes shortened to Switzerland’s gun ownership rate is 45.7 per 100 people or incorrectly to 1 in 2 Swiss own a gun (they don’t).

 - In Switzerland, you don’t need a permit for hunting weapons, but you do for other weapons and ammo.